|

 Is Your Home Making you Ill ?

-Test the Air in your Home for Mold & Others Harmful Allergens
+Do you need indoor air quality testing for your home?
+Test the Air in your Home for Mold & Others Harmful Allergens It’s simple, inexpensive and fast!

 INDOOR AIR QUALITY -What are you breathing?

+It is a good question to ask ourselves.
+All of us face a variety of risks to our health as we go about our day-to-day lives.
+Driving in cars, flying in planes, engaging in recreational activities, and being exposed to environmental pollutants all pose varying degrees of risk.
+Some risks are simply unavoidable.
+The good news is indoor air pollution is one risk that you can do something about.
 In the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
 Other research indicates that people spend approximately 90 percent of their time indoors.
 Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors

 INDOOR AIR QUALITY ELEMENTS